KristapsDzenis/Digital-Portfolio-Website-V1/README.md

 # Digital-Portfolio-Website-V1
-My digital portfolio website code.
-Second created website in total and created over 2 month period.
+My digital portfolio website code for sharing my skills, contact details, and projects online.
+Second created website in total and was created over 2 month period.
+Made as single page website, with four distinctive sections, multiple ways to navigate website, dark/light mode, links to LinkedIn, GitHub, and email, links for downloading files, place to diaplay pdf cv, and image viewer.
+Coded using HTML, CSS, and JavaScript.